Adult Wellness Vaccinations

 Vaccinations offer protection against lots of infectious diseases and there is no need to suffer from them.

-We always have time to listen
+We always have time for you

 Shingles is a very painful viral infection that generally affects people over the age of 50.
 It is caused by the same virus that causes chickenpox and only those who have previously had chickenpox can develop shingles.
 Seeing as most people have had chickenpox as a child, it is a highly recommended vaccine for older adults.Learn more